Gifts for RV Owners That Actually Make Sense

 Tire pressure monitoring system (TPMS) — blowouts on the road are a serious safety issue for RVs.
 A TPMS monitors all tires in real time and alerts when pressure drops.
 Any RV owner who does not already have one will use this immediately and thank you every trip after.

-America the Beautiful Pass — $80 grants access to all national parks and federal recreation lands for a full year.
+National Park Services Pass — $80 grants access to all national parks and federal recreation lands for a full year.
 For any RV owner who travels toward national parks this is the gift that keeps paying dividends all year.
 Available at recreation.gov or at any national park entrance.

 Harvest Hosts membership — allows overnight stays at wineries, breweries, farms, and unique locations across the country.
 For RVers who like to get off the beaten campground path, this is a genuinely useful subscription gift.